Last updated March, 2021

 Our recommendations for the best cordless vacuums comes from reviewing cordless vacuum reviews and sifting through listings of the different handheld vacuums that can be purchased in Canada.
 While doing that, as if on queue, we quickly realized that some of the top recommended vacuums aren’t available in Canada.
 That just further reinforces the need for this Canadian specific list of the best cordless vacuums.

 Some of you might wonder why we don’t just tell you what the best Dyson vacuum in Canada is – we do.
-You can find that list here.
+In fact, we compare every available Dyson Stick Vacuum Canada in a nice comparison table.
 However, if you aren’t yet convinced that a Dyson is the best cordless vacuum option, then continue reading!

 Comparing the Best Cordless Vacuums